-Standard precautions are a set of principles to support safe clinical practice, and are designed to prevent transmission of micro-organisms (and therefore potential infection) and to minimise risks of exposure to health care workers from potentially infectious or offensive material (i.e. blood and body fluids and excretions such as faeces, etc.).
-Standard precautions apply to all patients'/persons' blood and body fluids regardless of their suspected infection status, and should be implemented in all health care settings.
+Standard precautions are a set of principles to support routine clinical practice, and are designed to prevent transmission of micro-organisms (and therefore potential infection) and to minimise risks of exposure to health care workers from potentially infectious or offensive material (i.e. blood and body fluids and excretions such as faeces, etc.).
+Standard precautions apply to all patients'/ persons' blood and body fluids regardless of their suspected infection status, and should be implemented in all health and social care settings.

-Glove use however represents only one part of standard precautions.
+Glove use as one element of PPE however represents only one part of standard precautions.
 PPE is used in conjunction with other practices such as hand hygiene and prevention of sharps injuries to ensure that standard precautions are effective at all times.
 It is the responsibility of the health care worker to decide on which practices are required at any particular moment, based on the potential level of exposure to blood, body fluids and excretions.